NitishPradhan26/Personalized-Restaurant-Recommender/README.md

 1. Make sure you have installed Node.js and npm installer on your machine.

-2. Make sure you have python 3, pip installer, and python sklearn on your machine.
+2. Make sure you have python 3, pip installer on your machine.

 3. Clone the github repository on your machine.